guetteman/CarND-Path-Planning/README.md

     git checkout e94b6e1
     ```

+## Reflection

+Based on the provided code, we will explain with detail the process.
 The project has three parts:

 - **Prediction:** In this part we have to gather data from **sensor fusion** and **telemetry** to know if We have: